 Can the IQuay be used for both loading and unloading?

-The IQuay can be used for fluid transfer in both directions, and is suitable for loading, unloading or bunkering of LNG or other types of fluids.
+The IQuay can be used for fluid transfer in both directions, and is suitable for the loading, unloading or bunkering of LNG, ammonia, liquid CO2 among other fluid types.

 What is the scope of delivery from ECONNECT Energy?

 ECONNECT Energy will supply an EPC turn-key IQuay solution with all utility and safety systems, including the flexible cryogenic floating hoses between the IQuay platform and onshore facility.
-ECONNECT will also take EPC responsibility for the tie-in and onshore hose storage, control and monitoring of the IQuay, and can also supply the mooring system for the carrier vessel and IQuay.
+In addition, ECONNECT Energy will manage the tie-in and onshore hose storage, the control and monitoring of the IQuay, and supply the mooring system for the carrier vessel and IQuay.

 What is the flow rate capacity of the system?